- 12 minutes to read

 - Select a summary function at runtime using a context menu

-- Multiple total summaries for a single column
+- Show multiple total summaries for a single column

 - Display group summaries in footers and group rows